docwire/docwire/README.md

 - **AI Document Layout Analysis**: Recognizing the importance of extracting information from unstructured data, we are developing AI-driven document layout analysis tools.
 These tools will enable the SDK to understand and process various document formats, making it easier to extract and utilize information from diverse data sources.

 - **Advanced Semantic Partitioning**: Our R&D team is exploring cutting-edge techniques for advanced semantic partitioning of documents.
 This research aims to enhance the SDK's ability to understand and delineate semantic units within a wide array of document types, facilitating more effective data segmentation for AI and NLP applications.

+- **Embeddings Optimization**: Research techniques to optimize the generation of embeddings from document elements, focusing on speed and accuracy to support real-time NLP applications.

+- **Contextual Embeddings Research**: Investigate advanced methods for generating contextual embeddings that capture the document's narrative flow and thematic elements, providing richer inputs for AI models.

+- **Embeddings for Cross-Lingual Applications**: Explore the development of embeddings that support cross-lingual NLP tasks, enabling applications to process and understand documents in multiple languages.

+- **Embeddings in Unsupervised Learning**: Study the use of embeddings in unsupervised learning scenarios, such as clustering and anomaly detection, to uncover hidden patterns and insights within large document corpora.

 - **Context-Aware Chunking Algorithms**: We are developing context-aware chunking algorithms that can intelligently segment documents while preserving the narrative flow and logical connections between sections.
 This will enable AI models to process and generate content with a higher degree of coherence and relevance.